Last updated on December 14th, 2018

-A company can apply under more than one trademark.
-For instance, if a travel agency provides booking services for air and train travel, but also books hotel rooms, they will have to file under both class 39 (transportation and storage), and class 43 (hotels and restaurants).
-The company will also have to pay a fee for each class they file under.
+For instance, if a travel agency provides booking services for air and train travel, but also books hotel rooms, they will have to file under both Class 39 (transportation and storage), and Class 43 (hotels and restaurants).

-From old-fashioned blacksmithing to futuristic cryopreservation, all services that treat and change materials are in class 40.
-Some examples include:
+From old-fashioned blacksmithing to futuristic cryopreservation, all services that treat and change materials register their marks in Class 40.

 - Gold plating